 Transportation in San Juan

-San Juan has a great public transportation system with an active bus line that can take you around all of the mains parts of the city, including getting from the center of the city to Old San Juan and back.
+San Juan has a great public transportation system with an active bus line that can take you around all of the main parts of the city, including getting from the center of the city to Old San Juan and back.

 One of the best ways to get around San Juan is by using Uber.
 The app is very active in San Juan and actually quite cheap.
 Be aware that the city currently has a rule that does not allow Uber to pick you up at the airport.
 You CAN be dropped off at the airport through Uber; however, you will need to get a local taxi or rent a car to leave the airport once you land.